 35) A museum located in the sewers

-That’s right! the Sewer Museum is located in the sewers of Paris and is devoted to the history of sewers spanning from the 14th century to the 20th century.
+That’s right! the Sewer Museum is located in the sewers of Paris.
+And it is devoted to the history of sewers spanning from the 14th century to the 20th century.
 I don’t know about you, but I am certain, the It character Pennywise would have loved it!

-36) Origami is an art associated with Japan, so its no wonder that Tokyo’s origami Museum was built to educate about the art’s history.
+36) Origami art is almost synonymous with Japan.
+Hence, it’s no wonder that Tokyo’s origami Museum was built to educate about the art’s history.

-37) There exists a museum in Tennessee which is entirely dedicated to salt and pepper shakers.
+37) There exists a museum in Tennessee that is entirely dedicated to salt and pepper shakers.
 It has an impressive collection of more than 20,000 pairs of salt and pepper shakers!